serokell/blog-posts/typescript-for-haskellers/article.md

 a.x; // 2
 ```

-Now you get a more flexible way to make things readonly.
+Now you have a more flexible way to make things read-only.

+#### Working with immutable objects

-Although now you can get immutable objects, usually you don't need them as is.
+Although you can now get immutable objects, usually you don't need them as they are.
 You want to do some actions on them and make new immutable objects.
-But it is not so easy.
-You will need to construct new objects by hand or use the `Writable` utility type, but it still is not really simple to copy and construct new objects.
+To do that, you can construct new objects by hand or use the `Writable` utility type, but it is not that simple.

-Let's introduce some libraries which may help you deal with this issue.
+Fortunately, there are libraries that can help you deal with this issue.

-The first one and the most powerful is [immer](https://immerjs.github.io/immer/).
-It is used for immutable state flow.
+The first one (and the most powerful) is [immer](https://immerjs.github.io/immer/), which is used for immutable state flow.
 Immutable data there is not copied but shared in memory.
-`immer` gives you an ability to work with a draft copy of your data and not worry about mutability.
+In other words, `immer` gives you the ability to work with a draft copy of your data and not worry about mutability.
-After all changes, it will produce real immutable state.
+After all changes, it will produce an actually immutable state.
 It also has helpers for React.

-Produce here is a base primitive for working with immer.
+Produce here is a base primitive for working with `immer`.
-Tt takes your current state and function, which takes a draft for which you can apply any changes.
+It takes your current state and a function, which takes a draft and applies changes.
-And in the end, it creates a new `nextA` state without any changes in base `a`.
+And in the end, it creates a new `nextA` state without any changes in  `a`.

 ```typescript
 type A = Immutable<